tiitustelke/prime-calculator/README.md

 This project is a code sample application that is the server for my [React Prime Calculator](https://github.com/tiitustelke/react-prime-calculator).

+## Nice things about this Express.js app

+- Validation using express-validator
+- TypeScript for more reliability
+- Integration tests using Jest and SuperTest

 ## How to run this app

 1. Install [Node.js](https://nodejs.org/en/) to your computer.